 - Use strace/ltrace tool to track what is happening.
 Because strace works on scripts, it is the best option. ltrace can be run only against binary files.
 These tools provide a lot of information, and quite a bit of it requires basic knowledge of C programming language. - Reinstall Identity Manager on top of itself.
 The process overwrites the libraries/rights.

 Level: Error

-Identity Manager Driver that is deleted without stopping, and recreated with the same port number fails to start number, and start the driver.
-The driver fails to start.
+Identity Manager Driver that is deleted without stopping, and recreated with the same port number fails to start

 Source: DSTrace screen